 creative curation assignment

-Image above: Grand Panorama (Concluded) of the Great Exhibition from The Illustrated London News.
+Image above: The Illustrated London News.
 Image scan by Philip Allingham.
-The Victorian Web
+The Victorian Web.

 Want to read the assignment sheet as a Google Doc?
 You can access it here.

 Why curate?
-Its root is to care, so your task involves discovering, researching, and caring for and about yourobject.[1].
-You will research its cultural significance and historical context, analyze media related to its production and/or popularity, and offer your own interpretation of its significance in the context of your learning.
+Its root is to care, so your task involves discovering, examining, researching, and caring for and about your object.
+You will conduct substantial research to consider its cultural significance and historical context, analyze its form, close-read its features, and consider any peripheral artifacts that might help you understand its cultural function.
+You will offer your own interpretation of its significance and/or explain how your object performs its own interpretive work in relation to its context.

 Some Guidelines